kalenwallin/wallinfarms/README.md

   </a>
 </p>

-<p align="center">A website to generate corn harvest reports and manage inventory.</p>
+<p align="center">A website to generate scale ticket reports and manage crop storage</p>

 <br/>